The Artemis II Mission (Updated)

 Artemis II Mission Specialist

 An electrical engineer from Jacksonville, North Carolina, Christina Koch holds the record for the longest single spaceflight by a woman (328 days) and participated in the first all-female spacewalk.
 She has spent much of her career conducting research to develop space science instruments.
 Koch is no stranger to extreme environments, having worked for several years in the Arctic and Antarctic, facing isolation and harsh conditions.
-These experiences make her a natural choice as mission specialist for Artemis II, where she will become the first woman to fly to the Moon.
+These experiences made her a natural choice as mission specialist for Artemis II.
+She is the first woman to fly around the Moon.

 JEREMY HANSEN 🇨🇦